argykar/Statistical-Methods-in-Epidemiology/Lab 1/lab1.md

 ### Incidence Rate Analysis

-Due to the fact that we have access to the number of years that every person lived (variable **y**), we can examine the effect of grade of work on mortality through an incidence rate analysis.
+In this part we will deploy the years that every person contributed to the study (variable **y**) and we will examine the effect of grade of work on mortality through an incidence rate analysis.
 For this purpose, we need the total number of deaths and the total person-years in both working groups (high and low).
 We can extract this information from our